TinuCH1976/link-library/readme.txt

 == Changelog ==

+= 5.9.9.2 =
+* Prevent submission of search form if visitor has not changed search box content

 = 5.9.9.1 =
 * Modified importer to update links with same URL instead of creating new ones
 * Export of links and library settings now directly trigger file download